chrisgleissner/jutil/README.md

 * Pretty-printing of tables with many customization options and adapters for both CSV frameworks and DB ResultSets.
 * Record all SQL executions sent via the DataSources in your Spring Boot application, either in memory or to disk.

 ## Installation

 The utilities are packaged in several modules and require at least JDK 8.
+They are automatically built and tested using OpenJDK 8, 11, and 14.

 To use them, simply declare a dependency towards the module you are interested in:

 ### Maven